 Some reasons for your air-dry clay to crack as it dries up:

-Moisture Evaporation:
+- Moisture Evaporation:

 Air-dry clay has a lot of water to help with malleability.
-So, if you keep it out of the packaging for a long time, and exposed it to the air, the moisture starts evaporating within a couple of hours.
+So, if you keep it out of the packaging for a long time and expose it to the air, the moisture starts evaporating within a couple of hours.
 However, at times, due to high heat, the water begins to evaporate very fast, which could create small cracks.
 So, the key is to let it dry at its own pace.
 The slower the drying process with air-dry clay, the better it is.

-Improper Storage:
+- Improper Storage:

-Clay Rolled Out Too Thin:
+- Clay Rolled Out Too Thin:

 Your air-dry clay could also start cracking during the drying process if the clay is rolled out too thin.
 Thinner clay pieces dry up faster and are prone to easy cracking.
-The key is to roll your clay pieces to 1/4th of an inch in terms of thickness.
+Rolling your clay pieces to 1/4th of an inch in thickness is the key.
 Ensure that the clay’s thickness is consistent to help prevent any cracking issues.

-Excessive Water Used While Molding:
+- Excessive Water Used While Molding:

 If you have used too much water while trying to layer clay on top of another existing layer and mold it into one sculpture, your clay may not have the stability to hold itself up.
 While it may help keep different parts together initially, the excess water is bound to evaporate from the clay during drying.
 As a result, it leaves your sculpture in pieces and may even cause cracking due to the lack of water molecules to bond clay particles together.

-Excess Heat Used To Speed Up Hardening:
+- Excess Heat Used to Speed Up Hardening:

-Using An Armature:
+- Using an Armature:

 An armature is an outline of the sculpture made using durable and rust-resistant materials like wires, aluminum foil, polystyrene, etc., that help retain the shape of the sculpture while balancing the weight of the clay.
 It is used to make sculptures with various small parts that require lots of clay.